Friday Flashback!

 Around that time, Rick Geary came up with the Toucan.
 According to Rick, he never really meant it to be a toucan; he was just into drawing animals (and birds) dressed up as humans at the time.
 Either way the bird stuck and became the hallmark of the San Diego Comic-Con for the next decade or so.
 This is a rare look at Rick’s definitive version of what became known as the “Toucan Logo”.
 His original line-art is on left and his hand-colored version is directly right.

-In 1995, in an effort to stress the growing international appeal of the event and its growth to become the leading comics and popular arts convention in the country, the show was rebranded as “Comic-Con International: San Diego,” with this new logo designed by Richard Bruning and his associates.
-As you can see, the Toucan wasn’t too pleased with this change, as indicated on the first Souvenir Book cover with the new name.
+In 1995, in an effort to stress the growing international appeal of the event and its growth to become the leading comics and popular arts convention in the world, the show was rebranded as “Comic-Con International: San Diego,” with this new logo designed by Richard Bruning and his associates.
+The change was officially introduced with the cover of the 1995 Souvenir Book.

 The Toucan gracefully retired in 1995, but came back periodically, including this memorable appearance on our 40th anniversary Souvenir Book cover, along with his faithful sidekick, Expo Boy.